robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-12-mentor-materials.md

 #### Focused development area

-- The teacher, with the support of a colleague, selects manageable, specific content of the whole-class feedback on the basis of common patterns they identify in pupils' responses and work.
+- The teacher, with the support of a colleague, selects manageable, specific content of the whole-class feedback on the basis of common patterns they identify in pupils’ responses and work.
 - Teacher provides whole-class feedback that is manageable, specific and coupled with an actionable task for pupils to put the feedback into practice.
 - Teacher considers where feedback may be unclear and ensures pupils know what the feedback means by being specific, giving examples and checking pupils understand how to action the feedback.
 - Teacher provides pupils with sufficient time to process and respond to feedback and checks that their responses show progress.